Soccer-Morocco fans scramble for tickets ahead of Spain match | Sports-Games

 Soccer-Morocco fans scramble for tickets ahead of Spain match

-Desperate to attend the match against 2010 champions Spain, more than 1,000 Moroccan fans gathered at the official ticketing office on Monday night.
+On Monday night, more than 1,000 Moroccan fans had gathered at the official ticketing office, desperate to attend the match against 2010 champions Spain.
 Reuters journalists saw at least two scuffles and riot police deploy as the crowd swelled.
 One fan said many had left empty-handed.

 Some have struck lucky, saying they had got tickets from the Moroccan football federation.
 One of them was Mohammed-Tayyeb Muhyi, who said he got his ticket after landing in Qatar on Tuesday.
 He said he had neither a flight nor a match ticket 24 hours earlier.